 Before I call it quits there though, I added a bit more texture to the back of the cabinet.
 I’m gluing strips of luan to the backing made of luan.
 It’s the same stuff I’ve been showing on social media in my hallway and living room remodel.
 Plus, it’s how we created our planked bedroom walls and faux beam ceiling.

 In addition, I added a birch veneer to the front edge of my plywood shelves.
 This will dress it up and make it more durable.
 This stuff is awesome and so easy to apply with an iron.
 You can see how I’ve used it on this sewing machine cabinet turned desk and this upcycled desk turned console.

 It’s finally time to put the finishing touches on my repurposed curio cabinet.
-Bring on my favorite Zibra brushes!
-First, I began by using my 2″ Stubby Brush to apply an antique white stain to the shelving, as well as the back of the cabinet.
-The 7 styles of Zibra brushes work awesome with stain, poly, waxes, and paint.
+First, I began by applying an antique white stain to the shelving, as well as the back of the cabinet.

 Then, out comes the paint.
 Isn’t this a beautiful blue?
 It’s called blueprint…just like the ones you see when building new.
 Perfect.